RoamGuru Roam Guru

 Torre dei Caduti

-This Art Deco tower on Piazza Vittorio Veneto commemorates Bergamo's fallen soldiers from World War I. The tower offers views over Città Bassa and serves as a landmark in the lower town.
+This Art Deco tower on Piazza Vittorio Veneto commemorates Bergamo's fallen soldiers from World War I. It serves as a landmark in the lower town and offers views over Città Bassa.

 Practical Information: